marianabritoazevedo/data-structure-ii/network_with_wikipedia/README.md

 ## Building a network with wikipedia

 This project aims to build a network from wikipedia page links, and perform many analyses in this network.
 For this, the `2022 FIFA World Cup` wikipedia page was used as the initial node of the network.
+For this, some python libraries were used to help in this construction, such as the `networkx` and `wikipedia` libraries.

 ![Img copa](https://mundoconectado.com.br/uploads/chamadas/copa-2022_2.jpg)